 While the driving force has come from students and junior professionals, the society did not come to life on its own.
 Despite existing independently, we have enjoyed strong support for the Critical Care Society.
 Senior staff from The Canberra Hospital and ANU Medical School met our enthusiasm with their own.
 Our efforts were strongly supported and our inspirational annual symposium relies on the goodwill of a diverse range of staff willing to foster the enthusiasm of the next generation.
 We have also enjoyed the support of local individuals and businesses who have had positive experiences with The Canberra Hospital ICU.

 The ACT Critical Care Society is a young society and like the people participating in our events, we foresee an exciting future associated with the uniquely demanding career that is critical care.
 We are eager to discover the direction we can drive the society and together intend to keep working to fill the gaps we identified while maintaining our original ethos.
-To students and junior professionals who are passionate about any field of health care, we would actively encourage you to consider starting you own society within your own locale.
+To students and junior professionals who are passionate about any field of healthcare, we would actively encourage you to consider starting your own society within your own locale.
 Or join ours… You may be surprised how many like-minded people will rally behind your cause and the excitement, benefit and fun will far outreach the work required.
-It is amazing what can develop from a simple late night phone call.
+It is amazing what can develop from a simple late-night phone call.